OperationDeploy/TRVL/README.md

 # TRVL

+Elevator pitch
+Ever have trouble planning a trip with your friends or family?
+Well, trvl will solve your problem by automating this process, while adapting to the unique desires, goals, circumstances of each potential traveller.
+Trvl is the future of travel planning.
+More travel, less headache!
+Major concepts
+Logging in and Out with your google account
+View trip invites
+Planning a trip
+	choosing your preferences, dates, trip name
+	Inviting a User
+Generating the best location choices for your group based off of everyones preferences Allow travelers to vote on the their top choice out of the generated location choices from our algorithm View Past, Current, and future trips
+Add activities or notes to the tip itinerary
+Upload and view trip photos
+Add purchases, split payments, and keep track of who owes you money and how much

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.